fluree/fluree.cli/README.md

 ### Network

 This command takes no arguments. `network` or `network ls` or `network get` all list the networks that are known by the Raft state.
+A network is what you see in the namespace portion of a ledger name, i.e. `my/ledger` is in the `my` network.

 ### Version